-Subrecipients should consider the availability of funds and the individual's demonstrated need when evaluating requests for supportive services.
-Subrecipients must enforce the following twelve (12) month caps on supportive service provision, unless they are provided with written approval from DESC to exceed the cap.
-Because funds are limited each year, DESC and its subrecipients cannot guarantee that participants will receive supports equal to the allowable cap.
-Supportive services through a DESC contracted training provider and defined as such in the training provider's contract must be counted towards the cap.
-Subrecipients do not have to consider equipment, tools, and supplies that are specific to the training program and that are provided by the training provider when managing the cap per customer.
+Contractors should consider the availability of funds and the individual's demonstrated need when evaluating requests for supportive services.
+Contractors must enforce the following twelve (12) month caps on supportive service provision, unless they are provided with written approval from DESC to exceed the cap.
+Because funds are limited each year, DESC and its contractors cannot guarantee that participants will receive supports equal to the allowable cap.
+Supportive services received through a DESC contracted training provider and defined as such in the training provider's contract must be counted towards the cap.
+Contractors do not have to consider equipment, tools, and supplies that are specific to the training program and that are included in the training provider's contract when managing the cap per customer.
 A twelve (12) month period is defined as twelve (12) months from the date of eligibility determination and enrollment into WIOA or another individualized One-Stop program.

-- For WIOA Adult and Dislocated Worker participants not enrolled in occupational skills training: cumulative total is limited to \$500.00 per 12-month period. - For WIOA Adult and Dislocated Worker participants enrolled in occupational skills training during the 12-month period: cumulative total is limited to \$750.00.
-Occupational Skills Training includes Occupational Training, with Industry Recognized Credential and Occupational Training, Short Term.
+- For WIOA participants not enrolled in occupational skills training: cumulative total is limited to \$500.00 per 12-month period. - For participants enrolled in occupational skills training during the 12-month period: cumulative total is limited to \$750.00.

-- For WIOA Youth, there are no specific caps for supportive services.
-They may be provided based on the needs of the participant as identified in the youth's Individual Service Strategy (ISS). - Subrecipients must also follow the DESC Supportive Service Procedure limits for each type of supportive services.
-The limits listed on the DESC Supportive Service Procedure does not apply to WIOA Youth. - If a participant is co-enrolled in WIOA and another individualized program that provides additional funds, these limits may be exceeded if subrecipient receives prior written approval from DESC. - If the subrecipient believes an individual WIOA participant needs additional supportive services beyond the annual cap to achieve the goals in their IEP or ISS, they may request written approval from DESC to exceed the caps. - Employed WIOA Adult and Dislocated Worker participants may receive most supportive services for a maximum of 90 consecutive calendar days after the first date of employment.
-Subrecipient shall not use WIOA funds after the participant is exited from the WIOA Adult or Dislocated Worker programs.
-Some one-time supportive services (e.g. automobile repair, temporary transportation assistance) may be provided for up to twelve months after first date of employment if the WIOA Adult or Dislocated Worker participant is exited for up to twelve months after first date of employment if the WIOA Adult or Dislocated Worker participant is at risk of losing job; non WIOA funds must be used in these instances if the participant has been exited. - PATH participants receiving Transitional Supportive Service payments may receive up to \$125 in Transitional Supportive Services per month during a 12-month period, up to \$300 in Transitional Supportive Services per quarter, and \$575 in Transitional Supportive Services total.
+- If a participant is co-enrolled in WIOA and another individualized program that provides for additional funds, these limits may be exceeded if contractor receives prior written approval from DESC. - If the contractor believes an individual WIOA participant is in need of additional supportive services beyond the annual cap in order to achieve the goals in their IEP, they may request written approval from DESC to exceed the caps. - Employed participants may receive most supportive services for a maximum of 90 consecutive calendar days after the first date of employment.
+Contractor shall not use WIOA funds after the participant is exited from the WIOA-Adult or Dislocated Worker programs.
+Some one-time supportive services (e.g. automobile repair, temporary transportation assistance) may be provided for up to twelve months after first date of employment if the participant is at risk of losing job; non-WIOA funds must be used in these instances if the participant has been exited.